When are applications due?

 When do scholars get paid?

-Scholars are paid an hourly rate commensurate with their relevant educational level.
-Paychecks are distributed the last working day of each month.
+Scholars are paid $14.42/hour and paychecks are distributed the last working day of each month.